ordenador/genetic-shift-scheduler/README.md

   - **Restrictions:**
     - The same employee covers from Friday to Sunday.
     - Must not be the employee assigned to the Day Shift of the same week.
-    - It takes place simultaneously with the Day Shift.
+    - Occurs simultaneously with the Day Shift.

 ### Allocation Guidelines: